 Think about your own behaviour when buying a product online.
-As well as reading the product description, you probably also check customer reviews, because the opinions of others are trustworthy in your eyes.
+As well as reading the product description, you will undoubtedly also check customer testimonials, online reviews and media coverage.

-PR seizes on that behaviour.
-It constantly tries to get trusted independent commentators (such as journalists, bloggers and online influencers), as well as customers, to promote your business, your product and your brand.
+This is PR.
+It is about getting trusted independent commentators (such as journalists, bloggers and online influencers), as well as customers, to promote your business, your product and your brand.

 How can PR help my business?

 PR is part of your overall marketing strategy.
-It covers all aspects that might influence the opinion others have of your business, and sits alongside your website, your brand image and your marketing campaigns.
+It covers anything that might influence the opinion that others have of your business, and sits alongside your website, your brand image and your marketing campaigns.